-You stay out of his way.
-You don't bring up the thing you wanted to bring up.
-You try to head off whatever might be coming.
-Maybe you say something to test the mood so you'll know for sure.
-You've learned not to trust yourself.
+You stay out of his way, you don't bring up the thing you wanted to bring up, and you try to head off whatever might be coming.
+Maybe you say something to test the mood so you'll know for sure, because you've learned not to trust yourself.

 The storm comes anyway.

 After it's passed, he's a different man.
-He apologizes.
-He cries.
-He says it will never happen again.
-He brings flowers, books a trip, and becomes the man you first fell in love with.
-You believe him.
-Or part of you does.
-The other part is too tired to fight.
+He apologizes, he cries, he says it will never happen again, and then he brings flowers, books a trip, and becomes the man you first fell in love with.
+You believe him, or at least part of you does, while the other part is too tired to fight.

 Then a few weeks go by and the cycle starts over.

-It has a name.
-It has been documented since 1979.
+What you're living in has a name, and it has been documented since 1979.
 You aren't crazy and you aren't alone.
-What you're living in is a pattern so consistent that researchers were able to map it almost fifty years ago, and the pattern hasn't changed since.
+This pattern is so consistent that researchers were able to map it almost fifty years ago, and it hasn't changed since.

 How the cycle works

 A psychologist named Lenore Walker studied women in abusive relationships and noticed that the abuse wasn't random.
-It moved in phases that repeated.
-She named four of them.
+It moved in phases that repeated, and she named four of them.

 Phase one: tension building.
 You can feel a change in the atmosphere of the house.
-He gets irritable, withdrawn, and critical.
-He picks fights about small things.
-He goes silent for hours.
-You start walking on eggshells.
-You watch his face for clues.
-You manage every interaction.
-You tell yourself if you can just get this dinner right, just say the right thing, just be a little quieter, the explosion can be avoided.
-Sometimes it can.
-Often it can't.
+He gets irritable, withdrawn, and critical, picking fights about small things or going silent for hours.
+You start walking on eggshells, watching his face for clues and managing every interaction.
+You tell yourself that if you can just get this dinner right, just say the right thing, just be a little quieter, the explosion can be avoided.
+Sometimes it can, but often it can't.

 What you're seeing is his defenses starting to rise.
-Something has triggered feelings of shame, inadequacy, or fear in him, feelings he can't tolerate.
-The defense system kicks in to keep those feelings buried.
+Something has triggered feelings of shame, inadequacy, or fear in him, feelings he can't tolerate, and the defense system kicks in to keep them buried.
 The irritability and withdrawal are the early stages of that protection.
-He hasn't decided to act this way.
-The system has decided for him.
-By the time you notice the change, the defense is already running.
-The explosion to come is the system protecting him from whatever he's refusing to feel.
-The pressure must find a release.
+He hasn't decided to act this way, the system has decided for him, and by the time you notice the change, the defense is already running.
+The explosion to come is the system protecting him from whatever he's refusing to feel, and the pressure must find a release.

 Phase two: the incident.
 The release can be verbal, emotional, or worse yet, physical.
-It can be rage and yelling, or it can be the silent treatment or the sulking that lasts for days.
-It can include accusations, name-calling, threats, or it can be punching walls or breaking things.
+It can be rage and yelling, the silent treatment, or sulking that lasts for days.
+It can include accusations, name-calling, and threats, or punching walls and breaking things.
 Whatever form it takes, this is the explosion the tension was building toward.

-Underneath, the internal pressure had reached a point he could not contain.
-He has to discharge it or the part of him underneath the defenses will collapse.
+Underneath, the internal pressure had reached a point he could not contain, and he has to discharge it or the part of him beneath the defenses will collapse.
 The brain treats this as a survival event.
-If the feelings he's been refusing to feel break through, the self-image he's built his whole life around shatters.
-Better to explode outward at you than implode inward at himself.
-So he releases the pressure where it's safe for him to release it.
-On you.
-On the children.
-On whoever is closest.
-The release isn't aimed at you because of anything you did.
-It's aimed at you because you're there.
-That was your only crime.
+If the feelings he's been refusing to feel break through, the self-image he's built his whole life around shatters, so it's better to explode outward at you than implode inward at himself.
+He releases the pressure where it's safe for him to release it: on you, on the children, on whoever is closest.
+The release isn't aimed at you because of anything you did, it's aimed at you because you're there, and that was your only crime.
 The discharge is what matters to the system.

-Phase three: reconciliation.
-Sometimes called the honeymoon.
+Phase three: reconciliation, sometimes called the honeymoon.
 He apologizes, and the apology often feels real to you.
 He cries and says he doesn't know what came over him.
-He explains it away, stress at work or childhood trauma.
-He blames himself.
-He blames circumstances.
-He blames you.
-Sometimes all three in the same conversation.
-He swears it will never happen again.
-He becomes the man you fell in love with.
-He's attentive, romantic, and generous.
-He brings gifts.
-He plans dates.
-He looks at you the way he used to.
-Your body relaxes.
-You remember why you stayed.
+He explains it away with stress at work or childhood trauma, blaming himself, blaming circumstances, blaming you, sometimes all three in the same conversation.
+He swears it will never happen again and becomes the man you fell in love with, attentive, romantic, and generous.
+He brings gifts, plans dates, and looks at you the way he used to.
+Your body relaxes and you remember why you stayed.

-This phase is harder to understand than the others, because from the outside, it makes no sense.
-He just exploded.
-He attacked you.
-And now he's standing in the kitchen humming, asking if you want to go to dinner.
+This phase is harder to understand than the others, because from the outside it makes no sense.
+He just exploded and attacked you, and now he's standing in the kitchen humming, asking if you want to go to dinner.
 He cannot understand why you're still shaken.
-From his point of view, the storm passed.
-The pressure released.
-He feels good.
-He can't grasp why everyone else is shell-shocked.
+From his point of view the storm passed, the pressure released, and he feels good, so he can't grasp why everyone else is shell-shocked.

 With the pressure gone, he has temporary access to softer parts of himself, the parts that can be loving and generous.
-The system isn't currently protecting him and you're seeing the real man underneath.
-The man you fell in love with.
-The man who only shows up here, in this brief space between rounds.
+The system isn't currently protecting him, so you're seeing the real man underneath, the man you fell in love with, the man who only shows up here, in this brief space between rounds.

 The reconciliation also serves a second function.
-He needs to repair, not because he loves you, but because if he doesn't repair, his self-image as a good man cannot survive the evidence of what he just did.
-So he makes the apology elaborate.
-He brings flowers.
-He plans the trip.
-He behaves so well during the calm that the incident gets relabeled in his mind as an aberration, not as part of who he is.
-He probably doesn't even know that's what he's doing.
-The system is just protecting itself.
-You become the building material his self-image rebuilds itself with.
-Your tolerance is the cement.
+He needs to repair, not because he loves you, but because if he doesn't, his self-image as a good man cannot survive the evidence of what he just did.
+So he makes the apology elaborate, brings the flowers, plans the trip, and behaves so well during the calm that the incident gets relabeled in his mind as an aberration instead of part of who he is.
+He probably doesn't even know that's what he's doing, because the system is just protecting itself.
+You become the building material his self-image rebuilds itself with, and your tolerance is the cement.

 Phase four: calm.
-The good period.
-The tension is gone.
-He's warm.
-The house feels safe.
-You let your guard down.
-You start to doubt your own memory of how bad the incident really was.
-Maybe you overreacted.
-Maybe it wasn't that bad.
-Maybe this time is actually different.
+This is the good period.
+The tension is gone, he's warm, and the house feels safe.
+You let your guard down and start to doubt your own memory of how bad the incident really was.
+Maybe you overreacted, maybe it wasn't that bad, maybe this time is actually different.

 Underneath, the system is at rest.
-The pressure has been discharged.
-The repair is complete.
-Nothing is currently triggering the defenses, so they aren't running at full force.
-He has access to softer parts of himself in this phase, more than in any other.
-That access is real.
+The pressure has been discharged, the repair is complete, and nothing is currently triggering the defenses, so they aren't running at full force.
+He has more access to softer parts of himself in this phase than in any other, and that access is real.
 He genuinely is the man you see during this period.

 What's also true is that nothing has changed.
-The feelings he cannot tolerate are still buried.
-The defense system is still in place.
-The wound is still untouched.
-The whole architecture is just dormant.
-As soon as something triggers it again, and something will, the cycle starts at Phase 1 and runs through to Phase 3 again.
-Phase 4 isn't the end of the cycle.
-It's the pause between rounds.
+The feelings he cannot tolerate are still buried, the defense system is still in place, and the wound is still untouched.
+The whole architecture is just dormant, and as soon as something triggers it again, and something will, the cycle starts at phase one and runs through to phase three again.
+Phase four isn't the end of the cycle, it's the pause between rounds.

 The cruelest part of this phase is that it does to your memory what the honeymoon did to your forgiveness.
 The further you get from the last incident, the harder it is to hold onto how bad it was.
-Time softens the edges.
-The calm rewrites the story.
-You start to wonder if you imagined how scared you were.
-You start to wonder if you exaggerated to your sister, your therapist, yourself.
-You start to think maybe the relationship is actually fine and you've been the dramatic one.
+Time softens the edges and the calm rewrites the story.
+You start to wonder if you imagined how scared you were, if you exaggerated to your sister, your therapist, yourself, if maybe the relationship is actually fine and you've been the dramatic one.

-That isn't your judgment failing.
-That's the cycle doing what it's built to do.
+That isn't your judgment failing, that's the cycle doing what it's built to do.
 The calm is engineered, by the system itself, to make the incidents forgettable.
-If you remembered them clearly during the calm, you would leave.
-The fact that you can't is a feature of the loop, not a flaw in your perception.
+If you remembered them clearly during the calm you would leave, and the fact that you can't is a feature of the loop, not a flaw in your perception.

 Then phase one starts again.